 - Clean, disinfect, and record cleaning of all devices/equipment/surfaces. - Devices/Equipment must be dedicated to the client/patient/resident whenever possible.
 If devices/equipment cannot be dedicated to client/patient/resident it must be cleaned, disinfected immediately after use. - All devices/equipment designated to be used by an ill client/patient/resident should be identified and dedicated to prevent the use by others.
-If a lack of equipment or storage space makes this unfeasible, then do not use the equipment until it has been thoroughly cleaned and disinfected.

-- Wear mask, eye protection, gloves, and gown in providing direct care to an ill client/patient/resident.
+If a lack of equipment or storage space makes this unfeasible, then do not use the equipment until it has been thoroughly cleaned and disinfected. - Wear mask, eye protection, gloves, and gown in providing direct care to an ill client/patient/resident.
 A fit tested sealed checked N95 may also be required. - Store clean supplies outside the rooms of infected residents to prevent contamination. - Provide appropriate waste receptacles with lids in clients/patients/residents' rooms for PPE disposal. - Reinforce the importance of HH and respiratory etiquette with clients/patients/residents, staff, and visitors. - Instruct visitors including essential care givers on additional precautions they should follow while in the institution/facility. - Essential caregivers who provide direct care to clients/patients/residents should use the same PPE as staff and be instructed on how to properly do so.

-For additional resources on Contact Droplet Precautions, refer to PIDAC's Routine Practices and Additional Precautions In All Health Care Settings4 and COVID-19 Guidance: Personal Protective Equipment (PPE) for Health Care Workers and Health Care Entities.40
+For additional resources on Contact Droplet Precautions, refer to PIDAC's Routine

+Practices and Additional Precautions In All Health Care Settings and IPAC

+Recommendations for Use of Personal Protective Equipment for Care of Individuals with

+Suspect or Confirmed COVID-19 (publichealthontario.ca).